- Chart

 Full time employees 41 | |||

 Quantum Computing Inc., an integrated photonics company, provides quantum machines to commercial and government markets in the United States.
-The company develops thin film lithium niobate chips for optical devices, such as electro-optical modulators, periodically poled devices for frequency conversion, and micro ring resonator cavities markets.
-It is also developing entropy quantum computer, a full-stack system, allows users to avoid the complexity of software development kits at the circuit level, as well as enables developers to create and execute quantum-ready applications using application programming interfaces.
-In addition, the company offers reservoir computer, an edge device that used an integrated circuit that can be reprogrammed after manufacturing and optimized for recurrent neural network applications; lidar which allows machines to see through dense fog and provide image fidelity at great distances in environments such as snow, ice, and water; quantum photonic vibrometer, an instrument for remote vibration detection, sensing, and inspection; and quantum networks and quantum authentication products.
+The company develops thin-film lithium niobate chips for optical devices, such as electro-optical modulators, periodically poled devices for frequency conversion, and micro-ring resonator cavities markets.
+It is also developing the entropy quantum computer, a full-stack system that allows users to avoid the complexity of software development kits at the circuit level; and enables developers to create and execute quantum-ready applications using application programming interfaces.
+In addition, the company offers reservoir computer, an edge device that uses an integrated circuit that can be reprogrammed after manufacturing and optimized for recurrent neural network applications; lidar, which allows machines to see through dense fog and provide image fidelity at great distances in environments, such as snow, ice, and water; the quantum photonic vibrometer, an instrument for remote vibration detection, sensing, and inspection; and quantum networks and quantum authentication products.
 The company was formerly known as Innovative Beverage Group Holdings, Inc. Quantum Computing, Inc. was founded in 2001 and is based in Hoboken, New Jersey.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.